-Headaches that people often get are tension headaches, migraines, and cluster headaches Cluster headaches don't happen as often, but men are five times more likely to have them.
-The pain is usually located behind or around one of the eyes.
-In some cases, the pain may spread to the forehead, side of the head, nose, neck, or shoulders on the same side.
+Headaches are a common occurrence for many people, with tension headaches, migraines, and cluster headaches being the most common types.
+Cluster headaches are less frequent, but men are five times more likely to experience them.
+The pain is usually located behind or around one of the eyes, but it can also spread to the forehead, side of the head, nose, neck, or shoulders on the same side.
 Headache is defined as pain that arises from the head or upper neck of the body.

-Pain originates in the tissues and structures that surround the skull or brain because the brain itself does not have nerves that give rise to the sensation of pain (pain fibers).
-The thin layer of tissue (periosteum) that surrounds the bones, muscles that line the skull, sinuses, eyes, and ears, as well as the thin tissues that cover the surface of the brain and spinal cord (meninges), arteries, veins, and nerves, can become inflamed or irritated and cause headache.
+It originates in the tissues and structures that surround the skull or brain because the brain itself does not have nerves that give rise to the sensation of pain.
+The thin layer of tissue (periosteum) that surrounds the bones, muscles that line the skull, sinuses, eyes, and ears, as well as the thin tissues that cover the surface of the brain and spinal cord (meninges), arteries, veins, and nerves can become inflamed or irritated and cause headache.
 The pain can be dull, sharp, throbbing, constant, intermittent, mild or severe.
-While most other headaches have an associated chemical or physical cause, a trigger, such as a particular food, emotional stress or pressure, cluster headaches seem seemingly random and perhaps mostly genetic Cluster headaches are so called because they tend to occur at daily for periods of one week or more, followed by prolonged periods, from months to years, without headaches.
+Most headaches have an associated chemical or physical cause, a trigger such as a particular food, emotional stress or pressure.

 Cluster headaches seem random and may be mostly genetic.
 They tend to occur at daily for periods of one week or more, followed by prolonged periods without headaches.
 Knowing what type of headache you have is critical to finding relief and potentially preventing them in the future.
 If an abnormality is found in a neurological examination, the diagnosis of tension headache should be discontinued until other causes are investigated.